 I have worked in the mental health sector internationally, from not-for-profits in Dublin, Ireland to hospitals in Austin, Texas for the past 11 years.
 After beginning my career as a Psychology PhD Program Coordinator at University of Central Florida in the United States (where I’m originally from), I commenced my Masters in Youth and Adolescent Behavioural Health completing it in 2017.
 Work with Anglicare in the Eastern Region of Melbourne ignited an interest in the field of genomic health and its impact on individuals, families and communities.

 I am committed to community engagement, listening and learning to connect people with the support they need and deserve.
-I bring my interest and experience in research and evaluation to inform and impact services, strategies, communications and delivery of programs, projects and goals at both the Genetic Support Network of Victoria as a Project Assistant, as well as a Volunteer Coordinator at Ovarian Cancer Australia.
+I bring my interest and experience in research and evaluation to inform and impact services, strategies, communications and delivery of programs, projects and goals at both the Genetic Support Network of Victoria as a Project Assistant, as well as a Research Coordinator for the Centre of Research Excellence in Cerebral Palsy at MCRI.
 At the Genetic Support Network of Victoria, I get to build on my ability to create, learn, adapt, and manage between the many exciting and competing tasks that we have every day as an organisation.

 Things I love to do: